carlalennon/animeasy-tools/README.md

 ### Shopping cart: Allow users to add and remove items from their cart.

 - The items in a user's cart are displayed in a dropdown from the nav bar, so users can see what's in their cart and the total at all times
-- If there's more that 5 items in their bag, the list will be truncated and an " ... & more" will be displayed

 - Users can view their bag and see the items inside
 - Users can add or remove items from their bag from the cart view
 - If there's more than one of an item in the cart, users can see the subtotal of that item